Free Ireland shipping on orders over €25 | Free Worldwide shipping on orders over €45

 €12.00

-how do I net thee is a diagram of a voice drawn through lyric, visual, and prose poems threading schisms— within a family, within a society brutalized by racial tensions, and within the space crossed in the transition from fertility to its loss. "how do i net thee asks Shira Dentz in her brilliant new book.
-Cast across the turbulent sea of language, these poems bring back to u...
+A finalist for the National Poetry Series and APR’s Honickman Award, how do I net thee is a diagram of a voice drawn through lyric, visual, and prose poems threading schisms—within a family, within a society brutalized by racial tensions, and within the space crossed in the transition from fertility to its loss. "how do i net thee asks Shira Dentz in her brilliant new book.
+Cast across the turb...

 ISBN 978-1-910669-72-3